To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we present our experimental evaluation to compare the empirical privacy leakage observed from mechanisms that use shuffling ($\empeps$) with the upper-bound privacy leakage guaranteed by the analysis using Poisson sub-sampling ($\epsilon$).
+We now present an experimental evaluation of our auditing techniques, aiming to compare the empirical privacy leakage observed from mechanisms that use shuffling ($\empeps$) with the upper-bound privacy leakage guaranteed by the analysis using Poisson subsampling ($\epsilon$).

-We first audit the \SMFull (\SM) over various parameters before moving on to auditing the DP-SGD (Shuffle) algorithm.
-In the process, we also evaluate the impact of several key factors, such as batch size and adversarial capabilities, on the empirical privacy leakage.